-Trekking to Dau Falls from the parking lot takes around twenty to thirty minutes including stops for photos.
+The trek to the fall from the parking lot takes around twenty to thirty minutes including stops for photos.
 It isn’t a difficult trek by any means though do note that your feet will get wet along this jungle trail.

-The first part of the trek to Dao Falls is a concrete staircase with around 200 steps that leads directly down into the valley and once you reach the bottom, this is where the real adventure begins!
+The first part of the trek consists of a concrete staircase with around 200 steps that lead directly down into the valley and once you reach the bottom, this is where the real adventure begins!

 An impressive bamboo suspension bridge surrounded by coconut palms stretches across the river and on the other side is the beginning of the jungle trail to Dau Waterfall.

 It wasn’t till later that I found out there is another trail to the right-hand side of the bridge where you can cross the river safely, so this is also an option.

 It wasn’t long until we were completely immersed in a dense jungle as we followed the canyon trail upstream which seemed to grow narrower the further we advanced.
 It was one of the most tranquil trails I have ever hiked along.

-Vines cover the canyon walls and blue Gatorade colored waters cascade seamlessly past as we navigated our way towards Dao Waterfall.
+Vines cover the canyon walls and blue Gatorade-colored waters cascade seamlessly past as we navigated our way toward the waterfall.